How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 After you’re done shopping and taking in the sights for the day, head to the Dotonburi District for dinner and a stroll.

 Dotonburi is an explosion of color, neon, entertainment, and food.
-One of Osaka’s most popular tourist destinations, this street runs parallel to the Dotonbori Canal.
-It’s what people picture when you talk about the city of Osaka.
+It’s easily Osaka’s most popular tourist destination.
+It’s what people picture when you mention the word ‘Osaka’!

 At night, it is lit by hundreds of neon lights and mechanized signs, including the famous Glico Running Man sign and Kani Doraku crab sign.
 While there are plenty of restaurants along Dotonbori to choose from, street food is the real highlight!

-If you haven’t had it yet, don’t miss trying local specialties like okonomiyaki and takoyaki.
+If you haven’t had it yet, don’t miss trying local specialties like okonomiyaki, takoyaki, and kushikatsu.
+Of the three, kushikatsu is my favorite.

 After the food and neon light overload, train back to Kyoto for a good night’s rest before you move on to the rest of your Japan itinerary or fly home.